HELOOOM/LDAP/index.md

 ## Adding a user to the domain
-We create a new user `baderben@TADISSTUFF.loc`.
+We create a new user `badrben@tadisstuff.loc`.
 And add it to the domain.

 ![WhatsApp Image 2022-01-17 at 16 38 54 (1)](https://user-images.githubusercontent.com/53974876/149804098-529d7aab-b598-4953-a7d5-b13f19bf59f3.jpeg)